Grid ref: TM 035 223 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Wivenhoe Wood is a fine old coppice woodland on the east bank of the River Colne near Wivenhoe, alongside grassland and scrub that once belonged to Lower Lodge Farm and a section of tidal foreshore with saltmarsh.
+This Local Nature Reserve on the east bank of the River Colne includes Wivenhoe Wood, a fine old coppice woodland with many sweet chestnut trees, alongside grassland and scrub that once belonged to Lower Lodge Farm, a section of tidal foreshore with saltmarsh, and at the southern end an area of former grazing marsh.

-Wivenhoe station is a few minutes' walk from Wivenhoe Marsh and from the southern tip of Wivenhoe Wood.
+Wivenhoe station is a few minutes' walk from Ferry Marsh and from the southern tip of Wivenhoe Wood.
 Regular buses run from Colchester to Wivenhoe.

 Accessible at all times.